lcampit/Dotfiles/nvim/README.md

         └── init.lua
 ```

-All files but the custom folder are tracked in the NvChad repository and should
+All files except for the custom folder are tracked in the NvChad repository and
-not be modified.
-They _will_ change and be updated as NvChad gets updated.
-These
+should not be modified.
+They _will_ change and be updated as NvChad gets
-files contain the standard configuration for everything NvChad comes with, such
+updated.
+These files contain the standard configuration for everything NvChad
-as the features listed above.
+comes with, such as the features listed above.

 The custom folder, however, is our free country.
 Here the real tweaking happens.
 Files in the custom folder are organized as follows: